-Your lender may also ask whether you've had a bankruptcy, short sale or foreclosure within the last few years; and whether you're a U.S. citizen.
+Your lender may also ask whether you’ve had a within the last few years; and whether you’re a U.S. citizen.

-The strength of a mortgage pre-qualification is that it's easy to process.
+The strength of a mortgage pre-qualification is that it's an easy process.

-This is why pre-qualification letters are only "good".
-They're a non-verified guess of how much home you can afford.
+This is why pre-qualification letters are only “okay”.
+They’re a non-verified guess of how much home you can afford.
 Guesses will do you very little good.

 Getting pre-approved for a mortgage takes more time than getting pre-qualified.
 The extra time pays off wonderfully, too.